What is the EGE?

 The statement provides guidance for the provision of scientific advice in pandemic situations that are characterised by complexity and uncertainty.

-Role of the secretariat
+Role of the general secretariat

 - chairs and convenes the Inter-service group on Ethics and EU Policies, coordinating Commission activities in the fields of bioethics and ethics of science and new technologies